What To Do In Parma In 48 Hours

 2. Baptistery of Parma

-Just next to the cathedral, the Baptistery is another must-see.
+Just next to the cathedral, the Baptistery of Parma is another must-see landmark.
 Built in pink Verona marble, its octagonal shape and intricate sculptures make it one of Italy’s most important medieval monuments.
-Inside, you’ll find frescoes and statues that illustrate centuries of faith and craftsmanship.
+Inside, frescoes and sculptures illustrate centuries of faith and artistic craftsmanship.

 3. Galleria Nazionale